xTriixrx/DLX/README.md

 - Python 3.9+ (for Conan plugins, documentation tooling, and gcovr/sphinx helpers)
 - C++17 & C11 compliant compiler (`g++`, `clang`, MSVC)
 - CMake 3.15+
-- Rust toolchain 1.75+ (install via `rustup`) with `cargo` for the scheduler workspace
-  - Install `wasm32-unknown-unknown` or additional targets as needed.
-  - For coverage: `rustup component add llvm-tools-preview` plus `cargo install cargo-llvm-cov`.
 - GCC-style coverage tooling if you plan to run `conan coverage`:
   - `gcov` ships with GCC (install `sudo apt install build-essential` on Ubuntu or `xcode-select --install` on macOS for clang+gcov).
   - `gcovr` for HTML/XML reports (`pip install gcovr` or `brew install gcovr`).